LAPD: Life on the Beat: Officers in the series

 Throughout the series, SWAT (Special Weapons and Tactics) is seen responding emergency calls and while raiding narcotics locations.
 From barricaded suspects to the North Hollywood shootout SWAT segments were seen throughout the show, one particular SWAT officer was Randal Simmons.
-He can be seen in episodes filmed from 1996-1998 on different call-ups.
+He can be seen in episodes filmed from 1996 to 1998 on different call-ups.
 He was killed in February 2008 during a standoff in Winnetka and was LAPD's first SWAT fatality in 40 years of operation.
 Four days after the death of Officer Simmons, FOX Reality re-aired an episode featuring him and his SWAT unit.
 The network at the time was playing as many as three Life on the Beat re-runs per day.
 At the beginning and end of this particular episode, Fox decided to pay tribute with an End of Watch memorial graphic with Simmons's photograph.

 Despite having many camera operators through the city and with access to SWAT, Air Support and other special details, Life on the Beat was not on scene with officers for both the North Hollywood Shootout and the North Valley Jewish Community Center shooting.
 In both cases, in the weeks and months leading up to these events Life on the Beat was filming with the same officers assigned to the same areas and shifts as those who would later respond to these events.

-For the North Hollywood incident, special segments were filmed with exclusive interviews with those involved at the scene including all SWAT members, SWAT Officer Pete Wiereter, who led efforts in rescuing downed officers and civilians, SWAT officer Don Anderson who led a team of three SWAT officers, including himself, Steve Gomez and Rich Massa, who together intercepted the gunman in the middle of a residential street by performing a vehicle assault takedown, killing him and ending the incident.
+For the North Hollywood incident, special segments were filmed with exclusive interviews with those involved at the scene including all SWAT members, SWAT Officer Pete Weireter, who led efforts in rescuing downed officers and civilians, SWAT officer Don Anderson who led a team of three SWAT officers, including himself, Steve Gomez and Rich Massa, who together intercepted the gunman in the middle of a residential street by performing a vehicle assault takedown, killing him and ending the incident.